Warsaw (album)

 Warsaw was the planned debut album by the English post-punk band Joy Division, while they were briefly associated with RCA Records.
 Recorded in May 1978, it comprised eleven tracks now known collectively as the "RCA Sessions".
 However, the band were disappointed with the label's post-production work and the deal fell through, the album being scrapped.

 Four of the songs recorded during the RCA sessions had previously been recorded at the end of 1977, and it was these older recordings that the band would release the following month as their debut An Ideal for Living EP.

-The RCA sessions circulated on bootlegs for years, generally bearing the Warsaw title, until the tracks were licensed for a commercial release in 1994, appearing alongside "As You Said" from the 1980 "Komakino" single, as well as the band's first recorded music, the five "Warsaw Demo" tracks from 1977, which were noted on the sleeve as "bonus tracks".
+The RCA sessions circulated on bootleg releases for years, generally bearing the Warsaw title.
+They appear alongside "As You Said" from the 1980 "Komakino" single, as well as the band's first recorded music, the five "Warsaw Demo" tracks from 1977, which are noted on the sleeve as "bonus tracks".

 Track listing

 All tracks written by Warsaw/Joy Division.